-- PUSH the slide and blade levers at the same time and RELEASE the levers.
-The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure. - The slide and blade move and compact the refuse into the body. - 4.
-Repeat Steps 1 and 3 as necessary. - 5.
+- The slide and blade move and compact the refuse into the body. - Repeat Steps 1 and 3 as necessary to compact the refuse. - 6.
 Leave the blade against the refuse.

 Do not use riding step when vehicle speed is more than 10 MPH or to travel more than 2 tenths (0.2) of a mile.
 Do not use riding step when vehicle operates in reverse.
 Always face vehicle when using riding step.